Bieber, Indians turn tables on Orioles with 2-0 shutout

 Indians: After taking Monday off, the Indians send Trevor Bauer (6-6, 3.55 ERA) to the mound in the opener of a three-game set at Kansas City.

 Orioles: On the road until the All-Star break, Baltimore faces Tampa Bay on Monday night.
+Hyde did not disclose his starter for the series opener.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports